-Equality, Diversity, and Inclusion Strategy 2024-2030 1

-Foreword 3
+Foreword

-Introduction 4
+Introduction

-Our vision: 4
+Our Vision:

-What do we mean by EDI?
-5
+What do we mean by Equality, Diversity and Inclusion (EDI)?

-Our legal duties, the protected characteristics and our aspirations beyond the requirements
+Our legal duties, the protected characteristics and our aspirations beyond these requirements

-Wider equality, diversity and inclusion impacts 6
+Wider equality, diversity and inclusion impacts6

-Developing our EDI strategy - Engagement Report 7
+Developing our EDI strategy - Engagement Report7

-Assessing the council against best practice 7
+Assessing the council against best practice7

+The Local Government Association's Equality Framework has been used to guide the development of this strategy.
+The purpose of this Framework is to help councils to review and improve performance.
+The four improvement areas in this framework are:

-Engaging with communities 7
+Engaging with communities7

-The Borough Profile 9
+The borough profile9

-Our Objectives for the next six years 10
+Our objectives for the next six years10

-The council and our partners 12
+The council and our partners12

 Elmbridge as an employer 12

-Monitoring and Accountability 12
+Monitoring and accountability12

 Next steps 12

-Appendix 1: Inclusive Elmbridge Engagement Report 13
+Appendix 1: Inclusive Elmbridge Engagement Report

-What we asked and what people said 13

-About the respondents to the online engagement 14

-Feedback on the EDI Strategy draft themes 15

-Appendix 2: Equality objectives action plan 17
+Appendix 2: Equality objectives action plan

+Appendix 3: Calendar

-Appendix 4: Borough Profile 32
+Appendix 4: Borough Profile

-Appendix 5: The Protected Characteristics 51
+Appendix 5: The protected characteristics